mirunaish/cat-chat/README.md

 ## A P2P voice call app

 ### Instructions
+* Open the source files in an Android Studio project to attach a debugger to the app process and see console messages
+* Alternatively, download the included .apk file and install it on two devices
+* Grant the application its required permissions before running it on both devices.
 * Make sure the app is running and on the connection screen on the receiving device before attempting to make a connection from the other device.
+* Find the device's local IP address in its Wifi settings.
+(The IP address displayed in the app is a public address, which cannot be used to connect, likely because of firewall / network configuration issues).

 ### Permissions
 If these permissions are not granted from the device settings, the app will crash.